kasperl/toit-datacake/README.md

 # datacake
-Connect your devices to [Datacake](https://datacake.co/) and visualize your data in the [Datacake dashboard](https://app.datacake.de/).
+Connect your ESP32s to [Datacake](https://datacake.co/) and visualize your data in the [Datacake dashboard](https://app.datacake.de/).

 # Trying it out